 - 1. Two (2) VHF radios and one (1) single side-band unit. - 2.
 A satellite communication system capable of reliably communicating with the IPHC Secretariat's Headquarters office. - 3.
 Reliable email system with the following capabilities: - 4.
-Accept files (.txt and .csv) up to 200KB as attachments. - 5.
+Accept files (.txt and .csv) up to 200KB as attachments - 5.
 The computer with the email must have a USB port that can be used for transferring files from an IPHC-supplied removable USB storage device to the email system computer so the files can be attached to the email.
 Note that any security settings preventing transfer of these files must be deactivated during IPHC work. - 6.
 If email is supported on the VMS system, it must allow for transfer of small data files for emailing the IPHC Secretariat's HQ office hail/trip information.
 Some VMS systems need to be updated to allow this.
-IPHC data (small files <100 kilobytes) stored on a USB device must be sent to the IPHC Secretariat's HQ office from the vessel's computer. - 7.
+FISS data (small files <100 kilobytes) stored on a USB device must be sent to the IPHC Secretariat's HQ office from the vessel's computer. - 7.
 Two (2) GPS (Global Positioning Systems) units. - 8.
 GPS integrated into computer. - 9.
-Commercial software to record (e.g. Olex, maxsea, ecc globe, Nobeltec v9.3, Nobeltec Timezero) - 10.
-Equipment to track bathymetric and benthic composition data.
-Vessels with the ability to download and parse the bottom hardness and backscatter data for FISS use will be given preference in the tender selection process. - 11.
 Two (2) radar units.
-One (1) must have a range of at least 44 kilometres (24 nm). - 12.
-An intercom from the fishing deck to the bridge is desirable. - 13.
+One (1) must have a range of at least 44 kilometres (24 nm). - 10.
+An intercom from the fishing deck to the bridge is desirable. - 11.
 Reliable 110V AC power to the sampling shack for powering a light, tablet, and a small computer.
 The ability to provide 110V AC during hauling operations is required (power draw of 5 amps).
 For those vessels without a constant AC supply during hauling, the power supply requirements can likely be met with a simple inverter.